spacelift-io/user-documentation/docs/concepts/policy/git-push-policy.md

 }
 ```

-{% hint style="info" %}
+!!! info
     Note that run preemption is _best effort_ and not guaranteed.
 If the run is either picked up by the worker or approved by a human in the meantime then the cancelation itself is canceled.
-{% endhint %}

 ### Corner case: track, don't trigger